boltops-tools/ufo/README.md

 ### Running Tasks in Pieces

-The `ufo ship` command goes few a few stages: building the docker image, registering the task defiintions and updating the ECS service.
+The `ufo ship` command goes through a few stages: building the docker image, registering the task defiintions and updating the ECS service.
 The CLI exposes each of the steps as separate commands.
 Here is now you would be able to run each of the steps in pieces.

 Build the docker image first.